zmarffy/apt-repo/README.md

 Docs to come in the future.

-Needs: A way to remove DEBs from the repo; a way to host multiple repos; a way to guess codename.
+Needs: A way to remove DEBs from the repo; a way to host multiple repos.